espocrm/documentation/administration/backup-and-restore.md

 That's all.
 Now, you have to copy the created backup to a safe place.

-# How to backup EspoCRM by a script
+# How to backup EspoCRM with a script

 You can use a script to backup all needed data.
 Please, login via SSH and run the commands (tested on Ubuntu server).